 The name for this Sichuanese dish means "ants climbing a tree" because of the way the ground pork clings to the strands of glass noodles.
+See Matt Gross's article Flavors of Sichuan for information on hard-to-find ingredients.

 - 1⁄4 lb.
 Chinese dried bean thread noodles